A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Numerical integration algorithm

 \subsection{Spatial discretization via geometric quantization}

 This section is devoted to the technique used to get a finite dimension analogue of the Euler equations on a sphere.
-The main theoretical concept behind this approach is the so called $L_\alpha$-approximation.
+The main theoretical concept behind the approach is the so called $L_\alpha$-approximation.